 Register Your Club with ASCO

 ASCO has a database for pre-optometry clubs that is useful to all of our schools and colleges of optometry.
 This is helpful to them during the recruitment process.
-If you would like your club listed on the pre-optometry section of the ASCO website, please refer to the registration form here or on the main pre-optometry page.
+If you would like your club listed on the pre-optometry section of the ASCO website, please refer to the registration form here.

 Hold regular meetings to discuss topics about the optometric profession and exchange advice on how to be a competitive applicant.
-Invite local optometrists to speak about the profession, in addition to representatives from the schools and colleges of optometry to speak about the application process and what life is like as an optometry student.
+Invite local Doctors of Optometry to speak about the profession, in addition to representatives from the schools and colleges of optometry to speak about the application process and what life is like as an optometry student.

 Add a service component to the pre-optometry club’s activities.
 This always looks great on resumes, but most of all it helps the community and builds strong character.
 Some ideas include: eyeglass recycle to raise awareness for vision or the need for eye health/vision care in third world countries; team with an Explorer’s Post or Girl Scout Ambassador group to sponsor a “consider optometry as a career day” where you can demonstrate equipment and talk about optometry as a career; or organize “Get to Know your Eyes Day” at a local middle school using a model or drawing of eyes.